We are Retooling ASA

 States and Aerospace Industry Partner to Make America Stronger

-The ASA Scholarship Committee is proud to announce that Neel Shah an Electrical and Computer Engineering Sophmore at Northeastern University, Boston, MA has won the 2014 Edward A. O’Connor Jr. Founder’s scholarship, and Katelyn R. Demyan an Aerospace Engineering & Mechanical Engineering student at West Virginia University has won the Rockwell Collins scholarship.
+The ASA Scholarship Committee is proud to announce that Elizabeth V. Favela an Engineering Metallurgical and Materials Engineering Sophomore at the University of Texas at ElPaso has won the 2015 Edward A. O’Connor Jr. Founder’s scholarship, and Alexandra Heinemann an Aerospace Engineering Sophomore at Texas A&M University has won the Rockwell Collins scholarship.
 They were selected from a field of over 40 applicants and represent excellence for America’s future aerospace engineers.

-ASA thanks Rockwell Collins for their generous donation that make these scholarships possible and Tom Hobson for his tireless efforts in support of ASA’s educational programs.
+ASA thanks Rockwell Collins for their generous donation that make these scholarships possible.

 ASA Establishes State Chapters